TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 15/Ezekiel 15.2.md

 ---

-Son of man, what is the vine-tree more than any tree, the vine-branch which is among the trees of the forest?
+Son of man, what is the vine tree more than any tree, the vine-branch which is among the trees of the forest?